michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

   level, even if the balance dropped later.

-  For this reason, I specifically ask for the year-end mortgage balance in my checklist, so that I can apply a more favorable calculation method — which may lower the average balance and thus maximize the mortgage interest deduction
+  For this reason, I specifically ask for the year-end mortgage balance in my checklist, so that I can apply a more favorable calculation method - which may lower the average balance and thus maximize the mortgage interest deduction.

 Furthermore, [Reg. §1.163-10T(h)(8)][reg163]{:target="_blank"} establishes an anti-abuse provision.
 Under this rule, if the IRS determines that a taxpayer’s chosen method materially